SKJTCodes/WebLibrary/README.md

 ## Initialize
 1. run 'npm install' in both frontend and backend folder.
-2. create a mysql server and edit backend/.env file accordingly
+2. create a mysql server and create backend/.env file accordingly
 3. There are template comics for us to use. but we need to create a database for them first, data is in backend CREATE_TABLE.txt.
 Use this info to create the tables required.
 4. use INSERT_DEVEL_*.txt to insert the values for each table.
-5. edit frontend/.env with your local machine IP address
+5. create frontend/.env with your local machine IP address

 ## .env examples.
 1. Create frontend/.env file